CCR (left to right): John Fogerty, Doug Clifford, Tom Fogerty, Stu Cook.

 - Descent Into Darkness Song: An instrumental example, Rude Awakening, No. 2 starts out mellow but becomes more and more spooky as the song goes on.

-- Epic Rocking: "I Heard It Through The Grapevine", "Susie Q".
-Both were drastically edited down for single release.
+- Epic Rocking: Most of their albums had one or two songs over six minutes, often serving as extended jams.
+Examples include "I Heard It Through The Grapevine" (11:05) and "Susie Q" (8:39), which were both drastically edited down for single release.

 - I Am the Band: John Fogerty sang, played all the exciting guitar parts, and wrote all the songs.
 Eventually Tom got so fed up with his brother's dominance that he quit the band.
 Stu Cook and Doug Clifford followed suit two albums later.